-Customer charge, per month \$8.67
+Customer charge, per month \$12.75

-First 250 kWh, Total charge per kWh \$0.034
+First 250 kWh, Total charge per kWh \$ 0.031

-251 - 750 kWh, Total charge per kWh \$0.068
+251 - 750 kWh, Total charge per kWh \$ 0.042

-All kWh per month over 750, Total charge per kWh \$0.102
+All kWh per month over 750, Total charge per kWh \$ 0.084

-Residential Optional Time-of-Use Rate

-Customer charge, per month \$17.60

-Energy charge:

-All energy used on-peak, per kWh \$0.139

-All energy used off-peak, per kWh \$0.035

-Peak periods shall be as follows:

-Weekdays, 6:00 a.m. through 10:00 p.m., weekends and holidays exclu Off-peak periods shall be all periods not included in peak periods ded.

-Non-Residential G applicable) eneral Service Non-Demand Rates (before Business Partners Program discounts, if
+Non-Residential General Service Non-Demand Rates (before Business Partners Program discounts, if applicable)

-Customers in this class have not established a demand of 50 kW or greater. electric service are: Charges for

-Customer charge, per month \$26.00

-First 1,500 kWh per month, Total charge per kWh \$0.080

-All kWh per month over 1,500, Total charge per kWh \$0.108
+Customers in this class have not established a demand of 50 kW or greater. electric service are: Charges for Customer charge, per month \$29.50 First 1,500 kWh per month, Total charge per kWh \$ 0.069 All kWh per month over 1,500, Total charge per kWh \$ 0.100

-Non-Residential Ge eneral Service Demand Rates (before Business Partners Program discounts, if a upplicable)
+Non-Residential General Service Demand Rates (before Business Partners Program discounts, if applicable)

-Customers in this class have established a demand of between 50 and 1,000 Charges for electric service are: kW.
+Customers in this class have established a demand of between 50 and 1,000 kW.
+Charges for electric service are:

-Customer charge, per month \$50.00
+Customer charge, per month \$100.00

-Total Demand charge, per kW \$9.25
+Total Demand charge, per kW \$ 8.50

-Total Energy charge, per kWh \$0.051
+Total Energy charge, per kWh \$ 0.040

-Non-Residential La rge Power Rates (before Business Partners Program discounts, if applicable)
+Non-Residential Large Power Rates (before Business Partners Program discounts, if applicable)

-Customers in this class have established a demand of 1,000 kW or greater. electric service are: Charges for
+Customers in this class have established a demand of 1,000 kW or greater.
+Charges for electric service are:

-Customer charge, per month \$300.00
+Customer charge, per month \$350.00

-Total Demand charge, per kW\$9.25Total Energy charge, per kWh\$0.046
+Total Demand charge, per kW \$8.50

+Total Energy charge, per kWh \$0.036

 Customers in all classes are charged a fuel and purchased power adjustment.
-All customers that are not City-owned facilities pay a 2.5% Florida gross receipts tax on portions of their bill.
-All non-exempt customers residing within the City's corporate limits pay a City utility tax of 10% on portions of their bill.
+Chapter 203, Florida Statutes, imposes a tax at the rate of 2.56% on the gross receipts received by a distribution company for utility services that it delivers to retail consumers in the state of Florida and requires that the distribution company report and remit its Florida Gross Receipts tax to the Florida Department of Revenue on a monthly basis.
+All non-exempt customers residing within the City's corporate limits pay a municipal public service tax of 10% on portions of their bill.
 All non-exempt customers not residing within the City's corporate limits are assessed a surcharge of 10% and also pay a County utility tax of 10% on portions of their bill.
-All non-residential taxable customers pay a State sales tax of 7% on portions of their bill.
+All non-residential taxable customers pay a State sales tax of 6.95% on portions of their bill.
 The minimum bill is the customer charge plus any applicable demand charge.
 The billing demand is defined as the highest demand (integrated for 30 minutes) established during the billing month.
-The City's rate ordinance also includes clauses providing for primary service metering discounts and facilities leasing adjustment.
+The City's codified rate ordinances include clauses providing for primary service metering discounts and facilities leasing adjustment.
+See "LITIGATION" herein for threatened litigation against the City related to the application by GRU of the Florida gross receipts tax and the City's utility tax and surcharge.